Joint replacement surgery in diabetic patients: What needs to be considered?

 Cardiovascular complications: The combination of surgery and diabetes increases the risk of heart disease and thrombotic events.

-Before the operation: Preparation and risk minimization
+Before surgery: preparation and risk minimization

-Optimizing blood sugar control:
+Optimization of blood sugar control:

-Preliminary investigations:
+Preliminary examinations:

 - Vascular status: Doppler sonography to assess blood flow.

-The operation: Special considerations for diabetic patients
+The operation: Special considerations for diabetes patients

 Anesthesia:

-Technical aspects of the intervention:
+Technical aspects of the procedure:

 - Additional antibacterial coatings on the prosthesis can prevent infections.

-After the operation: Special considerations for aftercare
+After the operation: Special features in aftercare

 Rehabilitation: